Dlloydev/Toggle/README.md

 Simple to use because pinMode, input pullups, de-glitch period, bounce period, and switch type (1 or 2 inputs) is automatically detected and configured.

-Declaring a switch or button using 1 digital pin for SPST or SPDT contacts:
+Declaring a switch, button or data using 1 digital input:

 ```c++
 Toggle sw1(6); // GPIO 6